Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 13. Use in-vehicle navigation (preconditions the battery on the way to SC)

-This will pre-heat your car battery helping quicker charge times, in turn, allowing extended range on your car compared to when the battery is not preconditioned.
+What does this do?
+It pre-heats your car battery, helping quicker charge times, in turn, allowing extended range on your car compared to when the battery is not preconditioned.

 14. Follow the Tesla recommended speed when low on juice